Please see the DAF PUF page for details on the public use version of this file.

 Disclaimer: The Disability Analysis File is comprised of SSA administrative records.
 Access to this data is strictly controlled and restricted to SSA employees, contractors, and other agencies and organizations with formal agreements with us.
 There is currently no routine process in place to give DAF access to other researchers, though we are currently examining whether such access may be possible in the future.
-Inquiries regarding DAF data can be sent to ORDES.DAF@ssa.gov.
+Please send inquiries regarding DAF data to ORDES.DAF@ssa.gov.

 DAF Main Documentation and File Locations